libgrading/libgrading/README.md

 	// For this demo, we'll use a lambda. auto studentFunction = [](int x, int y) { return x + y + 1; };

-	if (studentFunction(expected.x, expected.y) == expected.value)
+	CheckInt(expected.value, studentFunction(expected.x, expected.y))
+		<< "some more detail to be output if this check fails";

 	return TestResult::Pass;
-	else
-		return TestResult::Fail;

-	// libgrading will take care of the other cases
 }